Lanie Buice

-Lanie Buice (born October 23, 2006) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 2 Chevrolet for Rev Racing.
+Lanie Nicole Buice (born November 3rd, 2006) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 77 Chevrolet for Pinnacle Racing Group.
+She has previously competed in the ARCA Menards Series East.

 Racing career

-Buice has competed in the NASCAR Advance Auto Parts Weekly Series and competes full-time for Lee Pullman Performance in the CARS Tour.
+Buice has competed in the NASCAR Advance Auto Parts Weekly Series.

 In 2025, it was revealed that Buice would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 2B Chevrolet for Rev Racing.
 On February 6, it was announced that Buice would drive part-time in 2025 for Rev along with Eloy Sebastián.
+Alongside this, she would run full-time for Lee Pullman Performance in the CARS Tour, where she finished eleventh in the final points standings.

+In 2026, Buice ran a partial schedule in the ARCA Menards Series, driving 5 races in the #77 Chevrolet for Pinnacle Racing Group.
+She finished in the top 5 in every race she started, including a pole at Pocono and a second-place finish at Chicagoland.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)